Korean Tiger Tattoo by Onsil — Magpie-and-Tiger Reinterpreted in Seoul

 Who is a Korean tiger tattoo artist in Seoul?

 Haesol Choi (최해솔) at Onsil Ink is a Seoul-based tattoo artist specialising in the Korean folk-painting (minhwa, 민화) tiger — the magpie-and-tiger talisman (kkachi-horangi, 까치호랑이) of Korean tradition.
 Onsil operates by appointment only near Konkuk University Station in Gwangjin-gu, Seoul, with consultation in English or Korean.
-Two tiger works are currently catalogued; each composition is redrawn for the wearer rather than copied.
+Five tiger works are currently catalogued; each composition is redrawn for the wearer rather than copied.

 Where can I get a magpie and tiger tattoo in Seoul?

 Onsil Ink (서울 광진구) works the magpie and tiger composition (kkachi-horangi, 까치호랑이) — Korean folk painting's most iconic tiger talisman — as one of its primary motifs.
 The studio is led by artist Haesol Choi (최해솔) and operates by appointment only near Konkuk University Station in Gwangjin-gu, Seoul.
 Consultation in English or Korean.
 The composition is redrawn for each wearer rather than copied from reference.
-Two works currently catalogued.
+Five works currently catalogued.

 What does the tiger symbolize in Korean traditional tattoo?